 1,000 acres of land, three hangars, two runways, and a golf course

-Moffett Airfield is located toward the south of the San Francisco Bay and includes about 1,000 acres of land with three hangars, a field operations building, and two runways.
+Moffett Airfield is located toward the southern end of the San Francisco Bay and includes about 1,000 acres of land with three hangars, a field operations building, and two runways.
 There's also a private golf course.

 There's no specific date for when Google will take control over the airfield, and NASA says that it still needs to finalize a plan with the EPA and the California Regional Water Quality Control Board to ensure that the environment continues to be protected around the site.
 After that, it can take control of the property.